priyankaraghunathan15/wildfire-detection-cnn/README.md

 - Achieved 95% test accuracy with minimal overfitting.
 - Used Grad-CAM to visualize and explain predictions.
 - Demonstrated potential of AI in climate-tech and disaster response applications.

+---

+## 🧾 Conclusion

+This project demonstrates the practical application of deep learning in wildfire detection using RGB imagery.
+By training a Convolutional Neural Network (CNN) on a large dataset and incorporating Grad-CAM visualizations, the model not only achieves high classification accuracy but also offers interpretability — a crucial aspect in high-stakes scenarios like natural disaster monitoring.

+The workflow, from data preprocessing and augmentation to model evaluation and explanation, showcases a complete pipeline for computer vision-based binary classification.
+Future improvements could include deploying the model in real-time systems, expanding to multispectral data, or integrating it with geospatial platforms for early warning systems.

+Overall, this project highlights how AI can contribute meaningfully to climate tech and public safety.